Medicare and hospital readmissions — what happens when they bounce back

 If Readmission Happens: Understanding Your Rights

 Your feedback about the readmission helps hospitals improve.
 If you believe the readmission was preventable, tell the hospital.
 Tell them what went wrong.
-Tell them that the discharge instructions were unclear or that your parent wasn't ready to go home.
-Hospitals take this feedback seriously now because readmission penalties hurt them financially.
+Tell them the discharge instructions were unclear or that your parent wasn't ready to go home.
+Hospitals take this feedback seriously because readmission penalties hurt them financially.
 Your complaint might lead to changes that prevent the next patient from being readmitted.

 Most importantly, remember that readmission doesn't mean anyone failed.
 It means the transition from hospital to home is hard, and your parent needs support during it.
 Being attentive to that transition, understanding what your parent is supposed to do, and checking in during those first days makes readmission less likely.
 And if readmission does happen, it's not because you did something wrong.